ununhexium/cecho/README.md

 ## TODOs

-Styles: bold, underline etc.

 Use `{*}` to mean "and here goes all the rest of the args if there are any left"

 Index is 0-based or 1-based?

 Error message improvements: position hint

-Make the arguments to be formatted optional when there are no format specs

 ### Decimal formatting

 TODO: is there another readily available program that could do the number formatting and let me not re-implement the wheel?

 Leave this to `printf` ?